moabukar/Grad-EntryLevel-Resources/README.md

 ## Aim

-The aim of this repository is to provide graduate and entry-level applicants with tech tests for them to practice.
+The aim of this repository is to provide graduate and entry-level applicants with tech tests for them to practice and useful resources like bootcamps and apprenticeships.
 We are currently focusing on the field of Cloud & DevOps.
 And we hope to expand to other fields like Software Engineering and other fields of Tech

 ## Contributing